hughstephens/appium/docs/en/advanced-concepts/hybrid.md

 safari > advanced**.
 Please be aware that the web inspector was **added as part of iOS 6** and was not available previously.

+**NOTE:** if you are experiencing ios_webkit_debug_proxy crashes with iOS8, install the latest ideviceinstaller by running `brew install --HEAD ideviceinstaller`.

 Now you can start an appium test session and follow the generalized instructions above.